-BYU Graduate wears LGBTQ+ pride flag on stage
+BYU graduate wears LGBTQ+ pride flag on stage

 In a Facebook post, Orr comments as someone who identifies as bisexual saying, “it’s scary to live with the fear that at any moment they could take away your degree.”
 Orr references how violation of BYU’s honor code can result in immediate suspension of student status and even a freeze on student transcripts.

 Orr hopes that BYU will change this and other policies surrounding LGBTQ+ students.
 She references how even open members of the LGBTQ+ community are allowed to participate in some parts of LDS Church membership, and compared that BYU’s policy is kind of zero-tolerance.
-Orr mentioned a friend of hers who was falsely accused of being in a same-sex relationship while studying at BYU, and how he was called in to the Honor Code office and interrogated for “acting on same sex attraction.”
+Orr mentioned a friend of hers who she claims was falsely accused of being in a same-sex relationship while studying at BYU, and how he was called into the Honor Code office and interrogated for “acting on same-sex attraction.”
 “I feel like this violates individual rights,” says Orr.

 Most Utahns are likely familiar with the rainbow flag as a symbol of LGBTQ+ pride, but may not know how the flag was created.